Timinator2000/Algorithm_X/13 - coloring your requirements/01 - coloring your requirements.md

 # Algorithm C

 Knuth proposes Algorithm C to solve exact cover problems that include the coloring of requirements.
-I am not going to cover Algorithm C here.
-This is an Algorithm X playground and on the next page, I will show you how to easily customize `AlgorithmXSolver` to handle the coloring of requirements.
+I am not going to cover Algorithm C here, but on the next page, I will show you how to easily customize `AlgorithmXSolver` to handle the coloring of requirements.